 Psychological First Aid Training

 When tragic events happen in our UC Berkeley community faculty, staff and GSIs are often called upon to offer support to students impacted.
 This 1.5 hour course will help you to learn the basic skills necessary to provide common sense support after a tragedy, such as a student death.
-The course will also address CPS response and how faculty, staff and GSIs can collaborate with the Tang Center.
+The course will also address CAPS response and how faculty, staff and GSIs can collaborate with the Tang Center.
 This is a "pilot" course and is being offered as a way to help increase the supports campus provides in the aftermath of a tragedy and help the community begin to heal.